lenhatquang2512/Vehicle_Trajectory_Tracking_Sim/README.md

 * Waypoint Generator (P2P/Sinusoidal/Cubic/Zigzag)
 * Please modify which modes you want in the "config" Object
 * Of course, for different scenario all gains need to be tuned again

+## References

+* I use the Ricatti Solver in this repo : https://github.com/TakaHoribe/Riccati_Solver
+* However, this LQR part is for future